Neuronys/moodle-local_nolej/docs/navigation-block.md

 4. **Configure the new block**

-    First add a title like 🪄 Nolej, then insert an image and select the banner downloaded earlier.
+    First add a title like :magic_wand: Nolej, then insert an image and select the banner downloaded earlier.

     ![Banner configuration](images/navigation-block/navigation-block-11_banner.png)